Sofia Richie And Scott Disick’s Relationship Back To Normal, Couple Reportedly Living Together Again

-Things are reportedly back to normal for Sophia Richie and her beau, Scott Disick.
+Things are reportedly back to normal for Sofia Richie and her beau, Scott Disick.

 As the Inquisitr reported a few weeks ago, the couple’s relationship appeared to be on the rocks after the 19-year-old found out that Disick had allegedly cheated on her while he was in Miami.
 At the time, Richie was informed that Disick has been with another woman during a recent trip to Florida and later photos of Scott and the mystery woman getting close surfaced.
 Apparently, that was the last straw for Sofia Richie, who allegedly called it quits with Disick.